.

 The four configuration pages are:

-• Config– General motor, stepper, and encoder configuration table.
+• Config – General motor configuration table.

-• Info– Resource information about the motor.
+• Info – Resource information about the motor.
 Data is read-only.

-• SinCom– Sinusoidal Commutation configuration table.
+• SinCom – Sinusoidal Commutation configuration table.

 There are also two status pages:

-• Status– Fault and Limit event status display.
+• Status– Fault and Limit status display.

-• I/O– Dedicated I/O, Tranceiver I/O and User I/O status display.
+• I/O– Dedicated I/O status display.

 Configuration Attributes: "Config" Tab Page